Daniel L Dent, M.D.

 Associate Director for Workforce Development, Mays Cancer Center

-Dr. Dent’s clinical practice is in Trauma, Critical Care, and Acute Care Surgery.
-He is a native of Orlando, Florida who completed a bachelor's degree in Psychology at Duke University.
-Dr. Dent obtained his medical degree from the University of South Florida.
+Dr. Daniel L. Dent is the Chair of the Department of Medical Education, Professor and Vice Chair for Education in the Department of Surgery in the Division of Trauma and Emergency Surgery, and the Associate Director for Workforce Development for the Mays Cancer Center at the University of Texas (UT) Health San Antonio.
+His clinical practice is in trauma, critical care, and acute care surgery.
+He is a native of Orlando, Florida who completed a bachelor's degree in Psychology at Duke University and obtained his medical degree from the University of South Florida.
 As a student, he worked summers and holidays for the Walt Disney Company for 11 years.
 He subsequently completed his residency at the University of Tennessee in Memphis; his residency included an additional year of research in Trauma and Nutrition Support.

-Dr. Dent has published more than 70 scientific articles.
-His clinical and translational research focus is in autotransfusion, where he has mentored medical students as they coordinated a multidisciplinary team of surgeons, researchers, and hematologists to investigate and better define the makeup of hemothorax and its suitability for autotransfusion.
-He also leads a research team in surgical education that has investigated patient acceptance of surgical residents in their care, factors affecting boards pass rates, and the fate of preliminary surgical residents among other topics.
+Dr. Dent has published more than 100 scientific articles.
+His clinical and translational research focus is on autotransfusion, where he has mentored medical students as they coordinated a multidisciplinary team of surgeons, researchers, and hematologists to investigate and better define the makeup of hemothorax and its suitability for autotransfusion.
+He also leads a research team in surgical education that has investigated patient acceptance of surgical residents in their care, factors affecting boards pass rates, and the fate of preliminary surgical residents, among other topics.

 -